aryan-michael/gitflux-npm/README.md

 ## SSH Key Setup

-Your SSH keys should be named according to your Git username and stored in `~/.ssh/`.
+Your SSH keys should be named according to your Git username and stored in `~/.ssh/` or else the `Switch Account` won't work.
 For example:
 - For username "work-user": `~/.ssh/work-user`
 - For username "personal-user": `~/.ssh/personal-user`